alx-sch/inception/README.md

 su -

-# Add your user to the sudo group (replace with your username)
+# Add your user to the docker group (replace with your username)
 usermod -aG docker <your_username>

 # Verify membership